Ashhad1130/book_recommendation_system_basf/README.md

     ```

 5.  **Initialize the database:**
-    For SQLite, the database file will be created automatically.
-For Postgres, you would run migrations.
+    For SQLite,Postgres, you would run migrations.
     ```bash
     # For Postgres, initialize alembic (only needs to be done once)
     # poetry run alembic init alembic